-While no formal neighborhood response has been received, there was considerable opposition to the rezone by those in attendance at the Millcreek Community Council meeting.
-Most were opposed the increase in density that would occur and the accompanying increases to traffic in the neighborhood.
+There was considerable opposition to the rezone by those in attendance at the Millcreek Community Council meeting and some in attendance at the Planning Commission meeting.
+Most expressed opposition to the increase in density that would occur and the accompanying increases to traffic in the neighborhood.
 (See attached letters)